Conversion Optimization

 The rhyming lines make it short and memorable.
 The use of emojis can significantly increase open rates by 20%.

+Don’t send so few that they forget you exist – and not so many that they disable your app or worse.
 Take note, the highest push notification click through rate by day of the week is 8.4% on Tuesdays followed by 8.1% on Sundays.
-The success of your push notifications depends on the days and most importantly the time.

 Remember, push notifications are to be used sparingly.
 Too many notifications can lead to app disablement or worse.

-You might be interesting in reading 18 Push Notification Templates for eCommerce (& great Examples)
+You might like: 18 Push Notification Templates for eCommerce (& great Examples)

 Halloween by and far is still the most celebrated holiday in the United States.
 One look at the participation levels from 2015-22 indicates that US customers are enthusiastic as ever, albeit with a small dip in percentage due to the Covid-19 pandemic.